-For the years ended December 31, 2016 and 2017, the Group has determined that its convertible redeemable Class B Ordinary Shares and Series A Preferred Shares are participating securities as they participate in undistributed earnings on an as-if-converted basis.
-The holders of the Class B Ordinary Shares and Series A Preferred Shares are entitled to receive dividends on a pro rata basis, as if their shares had been converted into ordinary shares.
+For the years ended December 31, 2016 and 2017, the Group has determined that its convertible redeemable Class B Ordinary Shares, convertible redeemable Series A Preferred Shares and unvested Class A ordinary shares are participating securities as they participate in undistributed earnings on an as-if-converted basis.
+The holders of the Class B Ordinary Shares, Series A Preferred Shares and unvested Class A ordinary shares are entitled to receive dividends on a pro rata basis, as if their shares had been converted into ordinary shares.
 Accordingly, the Group uses the two-class method of computing net (loss) income per share, for ordinary shares and preferred shares according to the participation rights in undistributed earnings.

-Year ended December 31, 2016 2017 RMB RMB Numerator: Numerator for basic and diluted calculation-Net (loss) income attributable to ordinary shareholders of the Company (3,453) 8,033 Denominator: Denominator for basic calculation-weighted average ordinary shares outstanding 12,230,136 20,684,681 Dilutive effect of share options 4,895,125 Dilutive effect of Restricted Shares owned by the Founder on behalf of certain key management founders 965,344 Denominator for diluted calculation 12,230,136 26,545,150 Basic net (loss) income per ordinary share (0.28) 0.39 Diluted net (loss) income per ordinary share (0.28) 0.30
+Year ended Do 2016 RMB ecember 31, 2017 RMB Numerator: Numerator for basic and diluted calculation-Net (loss) income attributable to ordinary shareholders of the Company (3,453) 8,033 Denominator: Denominator for basic calculation-weighted average ordinary shares outstanding 12,230,136 20,684,681 Dilutive effect of share options - 4,895,125 Denominator for diluted calculation 12,230,136 25,579,806 Basic net (loss) income per ordinary share (0.28) 0.39 Diluted net (loss) income per ordinary share (0.28) 0.31